sineto/web-search/README.md

 web-search plugin
 -----------------
-This plugin allow aliases for searching from terminal with some popular web search engines.
+This plugin allows aliases for searching from terminal with some popular web search engines.

 ## Installation